emonacchi/tweak-website/README.md

 ### How does the thing work?

-<a href="https://tweak-extension.com/documentation" alt="tweak browser extension documentation page">Here, we wrote a detailed documentation</a> to get you started with a simple example.
+<a href="https://tweak-extension.com/documentation" title="tweak browser extension documentation page">Here, we wrote a detailed documentation</a> to get you started with a simple example.

 ### Get tweak for free!

-<a href="https://chrome.google.com/webstore/detail/tweak/cafandgjnmfddalocalikgnoiafbblbe" alt="tweak browser extension">👉 available on google chrome store</a>
+<a href="https://chrome.google.com/webstore/detail/tweak/cafandgjnmfddalocalikgnoiafbblbe" title="tweak browser extension">👉 available on google chrome store</a>

 ### Developer guide (for the website)